-Most dementia-related authoritative medical sites available to laypersons focus on Alzheimer’s, the most common cause of dementia, though they also provide information on other causes of dementia.
-Many countries have Alzheimer’s Disease associations which have informative sites with resources on dementia (and on Alzheimer’s disease) and caregiver resources.
+Most dementia-related authoritative medical sites focus on Alzheimer’s, the most common cause of dementia.
+They also provide information on other causes of dementia.
+Many countries have Alzheimer’s Disease Associations which have informative sites with resources on dementia (and on Alzheimer’s Disease) and caregiver resources.
 Some host online caregiver communities.
 There are also other prominent, authoritative sites with resources.[read disclaimer]

 Below is a list of select sites.
-Note that many have newsletters you can subscribe to, so that you get regular updates from the sites.
+Many have newsletters you can subscribe to, so that you can get regular updates from the sites.

-- Dementia Information in Bengali, Gujarati, Hindi, Malayalam, Punjabi, Tamil, Telugu, Urdu
+- Dementia Information in Bengali, Gujarati, Hindi, Malayalam, Marathi, Punjabi, Tamil, Telugu, Urdu.

 Alzheimer’s Disease International (ADI) is the umbrella organisation of Alzheimer associations around the world.
 According to them, “We aim to help establish and strengthen Alzheimer associations throughout the world, and to raise global awareness about Alzheimer’s disease and all other causes of dementia.”

-The ADI site offers information about dementia from multiple countries, and has links to various national sites.
-The World Alzheimer’s report is downloadable from this site in English and other languages, including Hindi.
+The ADI site offers information about dementia from multiple countries.
+It has links to various national sites.
+ADI publishes the World Alzheimer’s Report every year.
+This is downloadable from their site in English and some other languages.

 The ADI site also includes a section for the 10/66 Dementia Research Group.
 To quote,